SMILEY4/strategy-game/documentation/markdown/technical/api.md

                           "value": "Double - the total amount of influence of the  country on the tile" }
                   ],
-                  "content": [
+                  "ownerCountryId": "String or null - the id of the country owning this tile", "content": [
                       {
                           "type": "marker",